Signs Your Business Might Benefit From a Commercial Loan Workout.

 Communication Skills

 Effective communication is essential.
 Your advisor or legal expert should be able to explain complex financial or legal concepts in understandable terms and keep you informed throughout the process.
+Look for someone who is responsive and willing to answer questions and address concerns promptly.

 Strategic Thinking and Creativity